gustavobastian/ServerNurse/README.md

 ## How to run some test on the application
 <br>

+The test provided is a partial test, some features are not tested.
 The system must have installed postman, newman and newman-reporter-htmlextra:

 ```
 snap install postman